Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The author and her friends enjoy a glass of wine by the pond at Autumn Sage.

-My best friends and I enjoying a wine tasting by the pond at Autumn Sage
+My best friends and me enjoying a wine tasting by the pond at Autumn Sage

 🗺️ Distance from Tucson: 50 minutes | 📍 Google Maps | Website | 👉 Browse Viator Wine Tours

 Say hello to the best of Southern Arizona wine country!
 Sonoita is one of my all-time favorite day trips from Tucson.
-The rolling hills, cool weather, and mountain views make it one of the most scenic places to visit as well.
-I always bring my camera on this Tucson day trip because the beauty of Sonoita demands to be photographed!
+The rolling hills, cool weather, and mountain views make it one of the most scenic places to visit.
+I always bring my camera on this day trip because the beauty of Sonoita demands to be photographed!

-When you plan your trip to Sonoita, make sure you have a designated driver.
+Make sure you have a designated driver when you plan your trip to Sonoita.
 I recommend taking a guided tour so you and your friends don’t have to worry about who has to be responsible at the vineyards.

 Bisbee

-The beloved ghost town full of charming shops, cute restaurants, and haunted history
+The beloved ghost town is full of charming shops, cute restaurants, and haunted history.

 View of the downtown Bisbee full of shops and parked cars beneath ‘B’ Mountain.